timotejroiko/tiny-discord/docs/InteractionServer.md

 &nbsp;

-An https server with an async callback:
+An HTTPS server with an async callback:

 ```js
 const { InteractionServer } = require("tiny-discord");